TheRorange/kaggle-bostonHousePrice/README.md

 # kaggle-bostonHousePrice
-predicting price of houses from features using lenear regression
+predicting price of houses from features using lenear regression\n

 num of features = 80